 You put lots of hard work into creating that new blog post.
 It cost you real money, time, and effort. 💸⏳😅

-Without a boost from your promotion efforts, that blog won’t get traction beyond bare-bones SEO and organic shares.
+Without a boost from a few smart, strategic promotion strategies, that blog won’t get traction beyond bare-bones SEO and organic shares.
+(Which could be significant by itself, but why settle?)

 If you feel comfortable letting your blog hang out on the internet without any help, be prepared for a surge of activity followed by a quick decline.
 Your blog will limp along for a while until it’s forgotten entirely.